Why Automation & Integration Comes Before Artificial Intelligence

 The majority of artificial intelligence applications today are all about decision-based tasks and processes built off data.
 It’s what you are doing with that data, how you are reporting for further insight and then taking action as a result of that insight.

 Automation and integration is making sure you’ve got one source of truth for your data, so whichever system you look in, the data will always be the same.
 Many businesses use their recruitment CRM as that one source of truth and then everything is integrated via that CRM – that’s the cornerstone to your recruitment tech stack.
 If you have siloed information and if you’re not yet ready to fully integrate, then you must decide what that one source of truth is in your business.
-However, without integrations in place, the result will be either mismatched data across systems or a requirement for manual effort to update said systems which is both inefficient and at risk from human error.
+However, without integrations in place, the result will be either mismatched data across systems or a requirement for the manual effort to update said systems which are both inefficient and at risk from human error.

 Before you consider implementing any artificial intelligence, you need to think about the processes within your business.
 Consider what human intelligence sits where and what data sits where.
 Is data being shared across your business, among your people properly (in or out of your system)?
 Automation (done correctly) is a more efficient processing method than doing it manually.